-Join Paul Trani for an in-depth discussion in this video Creating and importing graphics, part of Creating a One-Page Scrollable Website with Muse.
+Join Paul Trani for an in-depth discussion in this video Creating and importing graphics, part of Creating a One-Page Scrollable Website in Muse.

 When it comes to designing in Muse, it's actually pretty straightforward.
 And it's even simpler since we're making a one page website.
 In fact, I don't even need to worry about the master page.
 I'm going to work directly on this home page.
 So double clicking on it, here is my current design.
 It's looking pretty good.
 And actually, what I want to do is just finish it out.
 So I'm going to add a black bar underneath this menu right here at the top.
 In fact, how I'm going to do that is use the rectangle tool, selecting that rectangle tool, right up here, just click and drag out a bar just like that.